irusri/geniesys/docs/plugins/load_genome.md

 Load novel genome
 ======================

-Here is a quick guide to describe how to load a novel genome into GenIE-Sys database or integrate novel genome data with GenIE-Sys installation
+Here is a quick guide to describe how to load a novel genome into GenIE-Sys database or integrate novel genome data with GenIE-Sys installation.

 ### Download
 Let's assume we need to integrate Populus tremula v2.0 genome into GenIE-System.
 First, we need to download the required files.
 The latest version of the GFF3 and FASTA files are available on [PlantGenIE FTP](ftp://plantgenie.org/Data/PopGenIE/Populus_tremula/).